-The Common Stock Purchase Agreement ("CSPA"), we entered into with Tumim Stone Capital LLC, or Tumim Stone, in December 2021 contains contractual limitations that may not allow us to draw all of the \$125 million committed under the CSPA and to the extent we do draw under the CSPA, existing stockholders will be diluted.
+The Common Stock Purchase Agreement, or CSPA, we entered into with Tumim Stone Capital LLC, or Tumim Stone, in December 2021 contains contractual limitations that may not allow us to draw all of the \$125 million committed under the CSPA and to the extent we do draw under the CSPA, existing stockholders will be diluted.

-In December 2021, we entered into the CSPA with Tumim Stone pursuant to which Tumim Stone committed to purchase, subject to certain limitations, up to \$125 million of our Common Stock should we elect to sell our Common Stock to them.
-Before the obligation to purchase any of our common stock arises, we must file and secure the effectiveness of a resale registration statement with the U.S. Securities and Exchange Commission with respect to any shares Tumim Stone may purchase at our request; we have not yet filed such resale registration statement.
-Should we be eligible to do so and decide to sell our Common Stock to Tumim Stone, existing stockholders at such time will experience dilution of their interest in us, which dilution will be heightened if the price at which we sell Common Stock is low, as there is no minimum price at which we can sell our Common Stock under the CSPA.
-Moreover, under the CSPA, with some exceptions, we can only sell to Tumim Stone the lesser of: (i) a total of 30,865,419 shares of our Common Stock or (ii) a number of shares where Tumim Stone would own no more than 9.99% of our outstanding shares, which at April 29, 2022 was 15,699,453 shares.
+In December 2021, we entered into the CSPA with Tumim Stone pursuant to which Tumim Stone committed to purchase, subject to certain limitations, up to \$125 million of our common stock should we elect to sell our common stock to them.
+Before the obligation to purchase any of our common stock arises, we must file and secure the effectiveness of a resale registration statement with the U.S. Securities and Exchange Commission with respect to any shares Tumim Stone may purchase at our request; We have not yet filed such resale registration statement.
+Should we be eligible to do so and decide to sell our common stock to Tumim Stone, stockholders will experience dilution of their interest in us, which dilution will be heightened if the price at which we sell common stock is low, as there is no minimum price at which we can sell our common stock under the CSPA.
+Moreover, under the CSPA, with some exceptions, we can only sell to Tumim Stone the lesser of: (i) a total of 30,865,419 shares of our common stock or (ii) a number of shares where Tumim Stone would own no more than 9.99% of our outstanding shares, which at March 23, 2022 was 156,333,865 shares.
 At values below \$4.05 per share, we would likely not be in a position to realize the full commitment of \$125 million under the CSPA and existing stockholders would experience significant dilution.
-Therefore, the actual number of shares we will be able to sell to Tumim Stone, the amount of dilution our stockholders will experience upon the sale of our Common Stock under the CSPA, and the total proceeds that we will derive from such sales, cannot be determined at this time.
+Therefore, the actual number of shares we will be able to sell to Tumim Stone, the amount of dilution our stockholders will experience upon the sale of our common stock under the CSPA, and the total proceeds that we will derive from such sales, cannot be determined at this time.